danbz/aesthetic-programming/source/8-Que(e)ryData/Readme.md

 [^netcultures]: René König and Miriam Rasch, "Reflect and Act!
 Introduction to the Society of the Query Reader", in René König and Miriam Rasch, eds. *Society of the Query: Reflections on Web Search* (Amsterdam: The Institute of Network Cultures, 2014), https://networkcultures.org/query/2014/04/23/reflect-and-act-introduction-to-the-society-of-the-query-reader/.

-[^api]: See Winnie Soon, *Executing Liveness: An Examination of the Live Dimension of Code Inter-actions in Software (Art) Practice*.
+[^api]: See Ashok K. Chandra and David Harel, Computer Queries for Relational Data Bases, *Journal of Computer and System Sciences*, 21.2, 156-178 (1980); Winnie Soon, *Executing Liveness: An Examination of the Live Dimension of Code Inter-actions in Software (Art) Practice*.
 2016.
 Aarhus University, PhD dissertation; Eric Snodgrass & Winnie Soon, "API practices and paradigms: Exploring the protocological parameters of APIs as key facilitators of sociotechnical forms of exchange." *First Monday* [Online], 24.2 (2019).

+[^soon]: Eric Snodgrass & Winnie Soon, "API practices and paradigms: Exploring the protocological parameters of APIs as key facilitators of sociotechnical forms of exchange." *First Monday* [Online], 24.2 (2019).

 [^extension]: *Extension* was sponsored by Galerie der Gegenwart (Gallery of Contemporary Art) of the Hamburger Kunsthalle (Hamburg Art Museum).
 Despite the disproportionate number of submissions by female artists, only male artists were selected as finalists.
 After the decision was announced, Sollfrank went public.
 Some documentation of *Female Extension* can be found at http://www.artwarez.org/femext/index.html.